DavidTWynn/CiscoTerminalServer/README.md

 menu TS

 ### always see menu when logging in:
-"line con 0", "autocommand menu TS"
+line con 0

+autocommand menu TS

 ### Commands for aync ports:
 line 0/1/0 0/1/15